Dana Rohrabacher: 2008

-In 2008, Rohrabacher defeated Democratic nominee Debbie Cook, mayor of Huntington Beach, 53–43%, the lowest winning percentage of Rohrabacher's career.
+In 2008, Rohrabacher defeated Democratic nominee Debbie Cook, 53–43%.

 2010

-In 2010, Rohrabacher defeated Democratic nominee Ken Arnold 62–38%.
+In 2010, Rohrabacher defeated Democratic nominee Ken Arnold, 62–38%.

 2012

 After redistricting, Rohrabacher announced in 2012 that he would run in the newly redrawn 48th Congressional district.
 He said "The new 48th District is a good fit and something that will enable me to serve my constituents and the country well."
-He won re-election in this Orange County district, with 61% of the vote.
+He won election in the 48th district with 61% of the vote.

 2014

-Rohrabacher won reelection with 64% of the vote.
+Rohrabacher won re-election with 64% of the vote.

 2016

-Rohrabacher won reelection with 58% of the vote.
+Rohrabacher won re-election with 59% of the vote.

 2018

 In March 2018, CNN reported that Erik Prince, a former intern of Rohrabacher while he was freshman congressman in 1990 and very close ally of Rohrabacher, hosted a fundraiser at Prince's Virginia home with expected attendees including Oliver North on March 18, 2018.
 On October 12, 2018, the Los Angeles Times reported that the Congressional Leadership Fund, a Super PAC closely associated with House Speaker Paul Ryan, had passed over Rohrabacher in its initial round of broadcast television advertising across Southern California.
 Rohrabacher's campaign denied this, saying that CLF had spent "about $2.4 million and they have an additional $1 million in media buys scheduled" for Rohrabacher.

-Democrat Harley Rouda was declared the winner on November 10, 2018.
+Democrat Harley Rouda defeated Rohrabacher on Election Day.

 Tenure

-In 1990, Rohrabacher opposed the National Endowment of the Arts and joined Mel Hancock in demanding its abolition.
-In a February letter to other members of Congress, Rohrabacher sent a photograph by artist and AIDS activist David Wojnarowicz.
-In April, liberal constitutional rights group People for the American Way announced its intent to launch a newspaper advert campaign against Rohrabacher.

-Western vice president of the organization Michael Hudson stated, "Americans overwhelmingly reject censorship of the arts and support the NEA.
-Rep. Rohrabacher has taken the leading role in the House calling for the abolishment of the NEA.
-If we are to win this battle, we must energize and mobilize the creative community here in Los Angeles."
-Rohrabacher welcomed the announcement, stating that his constituents "don't want federal dollars to go to sacrilegious or obscene art" and that it would help voters to understand the issue.
-Explaining his position, Rohrabacher stated that he did not believe "anyone should be prevented from seeing what they want to see or painting what they want to paint...on their own time and their own dime.
-But if you get a government subsidy, that's another question."